-In 2019, SSDC as part of the climate and ecological emergency pledged to be carbon neutral by 2030 and calculated its carbon footprint, the outcome of which set a year-on-year 10% carbon reduction target.
+In 2019, as part of the climate and ecological emergency, the former South Somerset District Council (SSDC) pledged to be carbon neutral by 2030 and calculated its carbon footprint.
+This resulted in setting a year-on-year 10% carbon reduction target.

 Decarbonising our energy

 Over the past decade SSDC installed renewable energy technologies on its buildings to help generate fossil fuel free energy for its energy use.
 Several offices have Photovoltaic Panels (PVs) installed.
 There are four arrays on the council offices at Brympton Way, as well as arrays on the crematorium, Lufton depot, Petters House and Wincanton sports centre.

 In autumn 2020, SSDC was successful in obtaining a substantial Government grant through the Public Sector Decarbonisation Scheme.
 This was to help with